Devil May Cry 3: Dante's Awakening: Plot

-Devil May Cry 3 starts with Dante's yet-unnamed shop.
+Devil May Cry 3 starts with Dante's yet-unnamed shop in the early 1990s.
 A mysterious man, Arkham, arrives with an invitation from Dante's brother Vergil in the form of a demonic attack.
-After Dante defeats a group of demons, a huge tower erupts from the ground nearby, eclipsing the sprawling city surrounding it.
+After Dante defeats a group of demons, a huge tower erupts from the ground nearby.
 Sensing that Vergil is on top of the structure, Dante interprets this as a challenge.
 He begins fighting more demons during his journey, some of which become his weapons once defeated.
 Dante is attacked by a woman on a motorcycle who turns out to be Mary, Arkham's daughter, who wants revenge on her father for causing her mother's death.
 It is revealed that Arkham works for Vergil; they plan to take Dante's half of their mother's amulet and use its power on the tower to connect the human and demonic worlds.

 After a number of battles and an encounter with a being named Jester, Dante reaches the tower's summit and battles Vergil.
-Vergil defeats Dante by stabbing him with his own sword, Rebellion, steals his amulet and leaves.
-Dante's blood releases a seal on Rebellion, causing Dante's dormant demonic powers to emerge, and he sets out in pursuit, only to be swallowed by a giant whale-like demon.
+Vergil defeats Dante by stabbing him with his sword, Rebellion, steals his amulet and leaves.
+Dante's blood releases a seal on Rebellion, causing Dante's dormant demonic powers to emerge, and he sets out in pursuit, only to be swallowed by Leviathan, a giant whale-like demon.
 After escaping from the beast, Dante catches Vergil in a control room in the tower's basement, where Vergil cannot reactivate the tower.
 The brothers fight again, until they are interrupted by Mary and Jester.
 Jester reveals himself to be Arkham, who has manipulated them all to reactivate the tower in order to reach the demonic world.
 There he plans to steal the Force Edge, the dormant form of Sparda's sword with his power, using it to rule a demon-infested Earth.
 The tower transforms as the spell is broken; Arkham is carried to the summit, and Vergil disappears in the confusion.